Harbour-N/Functional_Hormones/README.md

 * BMI = Body mass index (Kg/m^2)
 * ULT_Smoker = Smoker status, yes = 1, no = 2.
 * HEIGHT = (cm)

+Note the metadata file contain an extra MasterID for which we do not have hormone data for (MasterID = 5071) so we remove them in the preprocessing stage.

 # Code